 Remember, policies change.
 For instance, governing bodies have adjusted the maximum number of persons allowed in a store.
-When this happens, head office can deploy updated forms to all stores.
-Additionally, head office can request inspections to verify policy implementation.
+By using a retail communication app, head office can deploy updated forms to all stores.
+Additionally, head office can request inspections to verify updated policy implementation.

 Implement Policy Updates with software

 When facing a crisis, employees need up to date information to protect customers, themselves, and the brand.
 Here are a few ways Compliant IA can help head office deploy policy and procedure updates and ensure implementation.